Dr Jin Fang

 Student education

-Undergraduate Final Year Research Projects Co-Supervised
+Undergraduate Final-Year Research (Dissertation) Projects Co-Supervised

-Abigail O’Carroll-Bailey (2024-present) | Interseismic strain accumulation on the East Anatolian Fault system
+Abigail O’Carroll-Bailey | 2024-present | Interseismic strain accumulation on the East Anatolian Fault system

 Undergraduate Courses